gareth-39/The-Big-Quiz/README.md

 ## Quiz Page Features:
 * A quiz page with a home button, questions, answers, and a score counter.
 ## End Page Features:
 * The end page feature has a save, play again, and a home button option.
-Also, there is input box to enter their name for highscore memory.
+Also, there is an input box to enter their name for highscore memory.
 ## Highscore Page Features
 * The highscore page shows which users have recieved the highest scores.
 Also, a home button is on display.
 ## Combined Features for all Pages:
 * A good balance of questions to test all minds.
-* Bright colours on all pages so the users can clearly see everything on the pages.
+* Bright colours on all pages so the user can clearly see everything on the pages.
 * A finger pointer cursor that changes on different parts of the page to show the user what to do.
 *  A color coding framework for right and wrong answers, where right answers turn green and wrong answers turn red.
 * A highscore tracker to keep a log of every username and score.